 Let me clarify this rule for you:

 This writing rule doesn’t mean that you have to use the proper rules of punctuation.
-Rather, it’s about ditching some of those rules in order to deliver the right meaning.
+Instead, it’s about ditching some of those to deliver the right meaning.

 A clear message is what makes people keep reading.
 And you want your visitors to stay on the page as long as possible.
 This will never happen if your writing is confusing and ambiguous.